sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.16.md

 We highly recommend configuring [campaigns webhooks](https://docs.sourcegraph.com/user/campaigns/getting_started) for your Sourcegraph instance to reduce load on the code host and to improve the speed with which campaigns are updated in Sourcegraph.

-The [documentation for campaigns](https://docs.sourcegraph.com/user/campaigns) has also undergone a complete overhaul and now features a video that explains what campaigns can do and is included above.
+The [documentation for campaigns](https://docs.sourcegraph.com/user/campaigns) has also undergone a complete overhaul and includes the video above that explains what campaigns can do.

 Campaigns are currently in beta.
 During the beta period, campaigns are free to use.
 After the beta period, campaigns will be available as a paid add-on.
 Please [contact us](mailto:sales@sourcegraph.com) for more information.